AntiPaSTO: Self-Supervised Honesty Steering via Anti-Parallel Representations: Results

 \section{Results}

+We focus on Gemma-3-1B because sub-1B models allow thorough sweeps (2400+ runs) within our compute budget, and Gemma-3 is widely studied in representation steering.
+We also include OLMo-3 because it is the only model family with public post-training stage checkpoints (Base, SFT, DPO, Think), enabling the steerability analysis in \cref{sec:hardening-appendix}.
+Extended results across 4 model families appear in \cref{tbl:raw-metrics}.
+We train with AdamW on 800 persona pairs for 30 epochs (${\sim}$1hr on A100; full hyperparameters in \cref{sec:hyperparameters}).
 We evaluate on DailyDilemmas~\cite{chiu2025dailydilemmas}, an external benchmark of 1,360 moral dilemmas across 9 value dimensions developed independently of this work.
 As the authors note: ``decisions are not clear-cut and depend significantly on personal values.''
 We train on simple ``You are honest/dishonest'' persona pairs and test on complex moral scenarios where honesty is one of many competing values.
-To measure off-target effects, we extend evaluation with control questions (math correctness, arbitrary preferences like ``favourite color'') that should be unaffected by honesty steering. \paragraph{Evaluation Setup.} DailyDilemmas provides forced-choice scenarios with value annotations indicating whether each value supports (+) or opposes ($-$) the proposed action.
+To measure off-target effects, we extend DailyDilemmas with 40 control questions of our own (math correctness, arbitrary preferences like ``favorite color'') that should be unaffected by honesty steering (see \cref{sec:control-eval}). \paragraph{Evaluation Setup.} DailyDilemmas provides forced-choice scenarios with value annotations indicating whether each value supports (+) or opposes ($-$) the proposed action (see \cref{sec:eval-format} for exact prompt format).
 We use the ``self'' subset (effects on the decision-maker, not society).
 We adapt their benchmark for steering evaluation: the model outputs log-odds $y(\alpha) = \log(P(\text{Yes}|\alpha)/P(\text{No}|\alpha))$ at steering coefficient $\alpha \in \{-1, 0, +1\}$, and we measure whether steering shifts preferences in the expected direction. \paragraph{Steering F1.} We need a metric that captures \textit{targeted} steering: correct flips on the target value (honesty), without reverse flips that break what was working, and without arbitrary flips on unrelated values (math ability, color preferences).
-We treat intended flips as true positives, reverse flips as false positives that \textit{cancel} correct flips, and arbitrary flips in as additional false positives.
+We treat intended flips as true positives, reverse flips as false positives that \textit{cancel} correct flips, and arbitrary flips as additional false positives.
 Standard F1 treats FP and TP independently, but for bidirectional steering a method that flips 20\% correct but 25\% wrong is harmful, not just imprecise.
 We use \textbf{net} correct: $\text{net\_correct} = \max(0, \text{correct} - \text{wrong})$.
 If you break more than you fix, you get zero credit.
 Formally: